Rustatano/Arctic-tern/README.md

 # ArcticTern (GeoNote)
+- GeoNote is reduced version of ArcticTern (same app but with weather function)
 - An Android application for note/notification management
 - Locally saved to SQL database
 - For now network is needed to show map